victor131099/Positivity-News/README.md

 The first 3 are to allow for the application to connect to the MySQL database, and the last two are API keys from the `newscatcher` API and Google's Cloud Natural Language API key.

 Once those are set as environment variables, run the `main` method in `src/main/java/com/elec5619/positivity/PositivityApplication.java`

+## Code:

+Most of backend code is stored in Positivity-News/Positivity-ELEC5619/src/main/java/com/elec5619/positivity/.
+This application follow the MVC architecture.

+Model;
+* domain folder that create and define objects
+* repository folder: contain interfaces of model
+Controller:
+* controller folder contain logic
+Other folders:
+* utils: Other package may be used
+* forms folder: contain forms

+Most of frontend code (View) is stored in Positivity-News/Positivity-ELEC561/src/resources.